 David Morales wasn’t looking for AARP when it found him.
 He was Discovery Channel’s principal attorney for all of Latin America and the Iberian Peninsula, which involved him in e-commerce and digital platforms.
 Serendipitously, AARP needed a technologically versed expert on its legal team—both for its print-to-digital transition and an expansion of its media outlets.
 This resulted in Morales taking on complex, challenging projects, rooted in AARP’s advocating nature but branching out in numerous, updated ways.
 He discusses some of these with Hispanic Executive.

-Q AARP has a history of trailblazing for the 50-and-over community.
+AARP has a history of trailblazing for the fifty-and-over community.
 How is it maintaining that reputation today?

 For AARP, digital engagement is critical to our long-term growth and success.
 We want to meet our members and the public where they are, and they are increasingly moving online for tools and information.
 A lot of nonprofits see us as being innovative and ask us how to use social media, sponsorships, and other mediums to deliver their mission.

 How is AARP responding to that online migration?

 AARP recently released RealPad, a tablet created with the fifty-and-older generation in mind.
 We’re also preparing to launch AARP Studios, which will be dedicated to delivering fully integrated digital video and social media content to our members.
 So we’ll continue to make our voice heard on multiple platforms.

 Outside of social media, how does technology figure into AARP’s future?